By Zac Baker, for AZPM

 The city of Tucson plans to fix more bad roads than originally scheduled as existing projects finish up more quickly and for less money than anticipated.

 The improvements are part of Proposition 409, which was passed by Tucson voters in November 2012.
-The $100 million bond outlined a five-year improvement project of many residential and arterial streets throughout the city.
+The $100 million in borrowing outlined a five-year improvement project of many residential and arterial streets throughout the city.

 “We’ve had a favorable bidding environment,” Graham said.
 “We’ve seen some lower petroleum prices, and we were conservative in our estimates prior to the election, so we do have excess capacity in the program.”